 - 1 can (14-ounces) sweetened condensed milk

-- ¾ cup fresh lemon juice (from 4 lemons)
+- ¾ cup fresh lemon juice (about 4 lemons)

 - Preheat oven to 350 degrees.

-- Line an 8 inch square pan with parchment paper, leaving an overhang on two sides; butter paper.
+- Line an 8-inch square pan with parchment paper, leaving an overhang on two sides; butter paper.
 This makes the bars come out of the pan easier, but it is not necessary.

 - Cream butter, confectioners’ sugar, and salt until light and fluffy.
 Reduce speed to low.

 - Press dough into the bottom and ½ inch up sides of prepared pan.
-Prick all over bottom with a fork.
+Prick all over the bottom with a fork.